 - Therefore, the cases you get in interview are unlikely to be tractable using generic frameworks.

 Addressing this issue is where MyConsultingCoach began.
 The site dispenses with generic frameworks entirely.
 Instead, everything is aimed at encouraging you to approach cases the way working consultants do in practice.
-This means focusing on fundamental consulting skills so you can address each case on its own merits.
+This means focusing on fundamental consulting presentation skills so you can address each case on its own merits.
 (For example, using the MECE principle in your consulting presentation.)

 This requires hard work and will stretch you.
 However, this way of tackling cases is much more reliable in practice and shows your interviewer that you think and approach cases like a consultant.
 You can read more on this theme here.